atezaz/LAxplore/README.md

    - The pdf files have to be inside the folder `main/pdfs/` and **need the correct structure with the citation nr in square brackets in front and a whitespace after it (e.g. [42] xyz.pdf)!** This is very important otherwise the training can't be done correctly.
    - The `data.json` file has to be inside the folder `main/`.

-3. Now you can clone the repository into a subfolder e.g. `[nlpTool]` by
+3. Now you can clone the repository into a subfolder e.g. `LAxplore` by

    ```bash
    git clone git@github.com:latool/XXXX.git